Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers

 \section{Introduction}

 Model predictive control (MPC) has become a state-of-the-art control paradigm for process control systems, largely due to its model-based predictive nature and constraint handling \cite{rawlings_model_2017}.
 However, even well-designed MPC controllers may not maintain high performance over time in the case of unexpected system variations, which may require model and/or control parameter retuning.
-In fact, a crucial component is the prediction model used to predict state and output trajectories of the system, the accuracy of which underpins the performance of the MPC controller.
+In fact, a crucial component is the prediction model, the accuracy of which underpins the performance of the MPC controller.
 Construction of accurate prediction models for complex processes, however, can be problematic, necessitating the derivation from physics principles of highly nonlinear relations, and often resulting in models that are computationally demanding.
 To alleviate this issue, the use of data-driven prediction models has become a popular approach, where gray- or black-box functions are identified from data to approximate the process dynamics.
-However, as the accuracy of data-driven models is, in general, acceptable only within the operating regions covered by the training data, such models may not remain accurate online as operating conditions change, leading to performance degradation.
+However, as data-driven models are, in general, accurate only locally around specific operating regions, such models may not remain accurate as conditions change, leading to performance degradation.